Managing health and safety at your church

 - complete risk assessments to identify precautions you need to take

-- provide training and information for employees and volunteers
+- provide training and information for employees

 - provide first-aid equipment and implement procedures for dealing with an accident